The Best Password Managers 2023

 How we tested the best password managers

-Finding the best password manager was no easy task.
-There are quite a few available on the market.
-To start, we looked at a few password managers and compared the overall solution and features available.
+Finding the best password manager was no easy task since there are quite a few on the market.
+To start, we researched top password managers and compared their overall solutions and features.

 From that list, we picked our top five and started testing.
 We signed up for an account with each service, downloaded the macOS desktop app, and started setting up our accounts.